Five potential problems if you decide not to get a property survey

-In most cases if there is a problem with your property a survey should find it, the list below highlights 5 main ones.
+In most cases if there is a problem with your property a survey should find it, the list below highlights five main ones.

 1. You will miss out on advice and recommendations from an expert

-For a lot of people, getting a survey on your property that you intend to buy getting a survey on the property will mean you will get the knowledge and expertise of a qualified professional with year of experience in the field of property surveys.
-You need to make sure you use a surveyor that is regulated by RICS (Royal Institution of Chartered Surveyors) you can utilise the advice given on the property to make a final decision on whether to progress with the transaction.
+Obtaining a survey report on a property that you intend to buy will mean that you will get the knowledge and expertise of a qualified professional with years of experience in that field.
+You need to make sure you use a surveyor that is regulated by RICS (Royal Institution of Chartered Surveyors).
+You can utilise the advice given on the property to make an informed decision on whether to progress with the transaction.

-Also in addition to their extensive experience in the industry as a whole securing the advice of a local property expert can be invaluable-by requesting a surveyor that operates within your region, you will be guaranteed that they will be able to draw upon a wealth of local expertise.
-Some properties will be affected by local environmental conditions , like risk of flooding , tree issues etc and the surveyor will be aware of these issues due to their local knowledge .
+Also in addition to their extensive experience in the industry, securing the advice of a local property expert can be invaluable-by requesting a surveyor that operates within your area.
+You will be guaranteed that they'll be able to draw upon a wealth of local expertise.
+Some properties will be affected by local environmental conditions, like risk of flooding, issues with trees etc, and the surveyor will be aware of these issues due to their local knowledge.

 There is a difference between a valuation for mortgage purposes and a specific property valuation.

-People are often confused by the 2 types of valuation as both can be requested to establish a property’s value.
-The mortgage valuation is mostly for the lenders benefit, allowing them to know if the property is safe to lend its money on.
-In most circumstances this survey isn’t sent to you as it now goes directly to the lender and unless you request a copy (sometimes lender will still refuse to send it to you) .
-If you pay and request for a survey privately, the surveyor is working on your behalf and not the lender so they will report directly back to you .
+People are often confused by the two main types of survey, as both will state a property’s value.
+The mortgage valuation is mostly for the lender's benefit, allowing them to know if the property is safe to lend money on.
+In most circumstances this survey isn’t sent to you, as it now goes directly to the lender.
+You can request a copy, but some lenders will still refuse to send you one.
+If you request a private survey, or arrange a homebuyers report with your mortgage application, the surveyor is working on your behalf too.

 3. Renegotiations will be more difficult

 By citing the expert findings of your RICS accredited surveyor, you are far more likely to be successful in your renegotiations.
 More specifically, the seller will be more inclined to offer one of the two following options.
-They will either, propose a reduction in the asking price of the property that is roughly equal to the buildings estimated cost of repairs or they will agree to make the necessary renovations prior to your move in date.
+They will either propose a reduction in the asking price of the property that is roughly equal to the buildings estimated cost of repairs, or they will agree to make the necessary renovations prior to your completion date.

 4. Future costs may be incurred